Teremiare/MD_Notes/lunalight.md

 1. Activate Fraktall to send Hound, summoning Kaleido.
 Send a fusion from extra deck.
 2. Normal summon Gold leo and search Wolf, discard the Wolf and add it back.

 Here we encounter the first issue with this plan: in order to use the Wolf for a fusion summon, without banishing the Kaleido, we have to banish either the Hound or fusion monster in the GY.
 This would again put us in a position to get Impermed, hence defeating the point of doing this line to begin with.
-But let's look past that for now and continue.

-3. ...
+If you banish both monsters from field you can't get Impermed on the Perfume search, but in order to get Kaleido onto the field again you have to search another one, which means Perfume summoning Hound from GY, opening you up to get Impermed on the effect to bounce Wolf and summon Kaleido.
+As it turns out we cannot play around both Imperm and Droll when we start with Fraktall for Kaleido, sending a fusion.

 On the opposite end, can we play through Imperm when we start by normal summoning Gold leo?
 As an extender Fraktall still has to send Hound to summon Kaleido.
 From here on we need to break out of the lock and extend somehow so we send Marten and bounce Kaleido.
 The only real play next is to make a rank 4.
 Making Nyarla to search with Marten can get us Masquerade or Lunalight fusion.
 Masquerade gives us a second body but no way to fuse while Lunalight fusion gives us a way to fuse but no second body to fuse with.
 Tenki from Tiger king has the same problem where you can get Sheep into Poly, but lack a second body.
 Searching Tiger with Tenki doesn't extend.
 So the conclusion here is that we need either another Lunalight monster or a way to fuse in hand in order to play through Imperm on the normal summoned Gold leo.
-But what's the best way to play out that line?
-Is it better to search for Sheep with Tenki or search with Marten?
+If we had a way to fuse, then we would just play by fusing Gold leo and Kaleido.
+If we have neither then the most you can do is Dugares draw 2.

+If we have another Lunalight monster in hand, it can't be Sheep because then we would combo like normal.
+So it has to be one of the following:

+- Emerald
+- Tiger
+- Wolf
+- Marten
+- Hound
+- Kaleido

+Each of these being the third card enables different ways to combo, let's look at them all. (eventually)

+Wolf would of course enable the normal line under early Droll.
+However, since we're considering Imperm specifically, we are still able to search cards so we can do better than that line.

 ##### Masquerade

 If you draw masquerade in addition to Gold leo you just hold it in hand if nothing happens, and then you don't have to go through Nyarla for the search.
+This means you are +1 body so you can draw 2 with Dugares and still have enough bodies to make A bao, for example.
+You can also still go through Nyarla to get an additional search with Marten.
+Or, if you don't want to discard any of your other cards in hand with Perfume, should you just discard the Masquerade and search for a second one?
+There is a second option which is to use the Masquerade early, sending Marten and triggering the search so you have a card to discard with Perfume.
+However since we just triggered Marten it cannot be insurance in the combo, so to work around this we send Emerald with Kaleido.
+Now we can summon Emerald using Tiger, and as long as it stays on the field, Nibiru will trigger it letting us summon Kaleido back, just as if we had Masquerade in hand.
+If nothing happens we can make Nyarla with it in the end to trigger the effect while attaching Dugares, giving us the fiend we need to make A bao, if you want to do that.

-However, Masquerade can help us beat Imperm on Gold leo, so let's take a look at how we can do that.
+Additionally, Masquerade can help us beat Imperm on Gold leo, so let's take a look at how we can do that.
 Sending Hound to summon Kaleido will not do it because you cannot use the second effect of Gold leo to add back what you send.
 This means your only way to get a fusion spell into your hand is by sending Marten, which bounces Kaleido (to remove the Lunalight lock) and then makes a rank 4.
 At this point you can make Tiger king to search Sheep which gets you Poly, or Nyarla to detach Marten and search Lunalight fusion.
 In either scenario you have a fusion spell + Kaleido in hand but cannot fuse since there's no second material.

 Instead we have to send Marten with the Masquerade to trigger the effect letting us search Lunalight fusion.
 We can then use Marten can then become the second material by summoning itself from the GY.
 Here's the line: